JARUS-QM/casex/docs/source/examples/example5_ballistic_descent.rst

 Example 5: Ballistic descent
 ============================

-This example shows how to compute a series of values describing a ballistic descent.
+This example shows how to compute a series of values for a ballistic descent.
 The same approach is used in Annex F for computing the ballistic values found in Appendix A.

 The class :class:`BallisticDescent2ndOrderDragApproximation`
-is based on :cite:`lacourharbo2020a`, which thus describes the detail on how the ballistic descent model works.
+is based on :cite:`lacourharbo2020a`, which also describes the detail on how the ballistic descent model works.

 We first instantiate the class.